open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 #### Downloading an image

-For images the native  format is better suited.
+For example, for OCI images, the OCI format is more suitable:

 ```shell
 $ ocm download resource ghcr.io/jensh007//github.com/acme/helloworld:1.0.0 image -O echoserver.tgz